Sneezing in Pregnancy – Causes, Effects and Treatment

 - You are experiencing respiratory problems and chest pain, as well.

 - You are down with a temperature which is more than 100 degrees.

 - You have a loss of appetite.

 - You are unable to sleep.

 - You are wheezing while speaking or breathing.

-- The colour of the mucus that you are coughing up is either yellow or green in colour.
+- The colour of the mucus that you are coughing up is either yellow or green.

 Sneezing is due to an infection in the upper respiratory tract.
-It is caused by viruses and usually there is nothing to be worried about but at times, the infection could spread to the other parts of the body resulting in bacterial infections.
-Therefore, care should be taken to avoid it.
+It is caused by bacteria or viruses, and usually, there is nothing to be worried about.
+But, at times, the infection could spread to other parts of the body resulting in severe conditions.
+Therefore, it should be prevented as much as possible or treated immediately.

 1. Cristina M. Goanță, Daniela Cîrpaciu, Mihail Tușaliu, et.al; PREGNANCY RHINITIS; umbalk.org; https://umbalk.org/wp-content/uploads/2018/03/17.PREGNANCY-RHINITIS.pdf; March 2018

 2. Itchy eyes, sore throat: How to manage allergies and asthma during pregnancy; utswmed.org; https://utswmed.org/medblog/allergies-asthma-during-pregnancy/